anthonyyangdev/harmony-highlighter/README.md

 ## Deprecated Notice

 This extension is now deprecated, and a new updated extension has been made to substitute it.
+All new work will be done in that extension.

 For new features and updates on the Harmony programming language extension, install the HarmonyLang extension, which can be [here](https://marketplace.visualstudio.com/items?itemName=kevinsun-dev-cornell.harmonylang).